 From quaint villages largely unchanged since medieval times, castles and stately homes to seaside towns, rejuvenating walks, excellent museums and natural beauty spots that have inspired great artists, you’d easily fill a weeks holiday with the diverse range of things to do and beautiful places to visit in Suffolk.

-I’ve also been a little cheeky and included two places which are just over the borders into the neighbouring counties of Norfolk and Cambridgeshire, but are still only 1 hours drive from Bury St Edmunds (where I live and a good place to stay) and shouldn’t be missed when visiting the area.
+In this blog post, as well as telling you all about the best things to do and places to visit and stay in Suffolk, I’ve also been a little cheeky and included two places which are just over the borders into the neighbouring counties of Norfolk and Cambridgeshire.
+They are still only 1 hours drive from Bury St Edmunds (where I live and a good place to stay) and shouldn’t be missed when visiting the area.

 The British weather is always unpredictable but did you know that Suffolk is one of the driest places in the UK!
 This means you’re more likely to have dry, sunny weather here than in most other places in the country!
 There are also many free things to do in Suffolk like walks in the beautiful countryside and on the beaches making it a good budget holiday choice.